jrdegbe/thamesthrive-api/docs/configuration/elasticsearch/elastic_max_connections.md

 By default, there are open up to 10 connections to each node, if you require more  calls the ELASTIC_MAX_CONN parameter to raise the limit:

-Add the following to Tracardi configuration.
+Add the following to ThamesThrive configuration.

 ```yaml
     ELASTIC_MAX_CONN: 10